HST means Hypertrophy Specific Training and emerged from research in the field of muscle cell stimulation and the mechanisms of cell hypertrophy.

 Following this idea of effectiveness, HST clearly offsets against other training methods for building muscle.

-After all, unlike other training methods, not just one training aspect should be brought to the fore here.
+After all, unlike other training methods, not just one training aspect should come to the fore here.

-For volume training, many reps and sets can be found in the foreground.
+For volume training, a high amount of reps and sets can be found in the foreground.
 In high-intensity training systems, however, it should be trained as often as possible to muscle failure.

 Since different training aspects are in focus of various training methods, the time required for regeneration between this method also varies accordingly.